dbwebb-se/mvc/example/phpmetrics/README.md

     </logging>
 ```

-Then run your unit tests again and then generate the metrics report again.
+Run your unit tests and the logfile should be generated.
+Verify by finding and opening the generated file in your text editor.

+You can now generate the metrics report and review the section on "Assertions in tests" and view details of the unit tests.